THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
-* 08/2025: I am selected to serve as the Consulting Area Editor for IEEE TIFS.
+* 08/2025: I will serve as the Consulting Area Editor for IEEE TIFS.
 * 07/2025: One paper about backdoor defense is accepted by IEEE TIFS.
 * 05/2025: Two papers about LLM Safety and Security are accepted by ACL (Main Track) 2025.
 * 04/2025: I am invited to serve as the Area Chair for NeurIPS 2025.